vijay-jadhav1997/learn_Python_Basics/README.md

 12. User input
     - Terminal input (input statement)

+---

+> > Python is a highly object-oriented language.
+In fact, virtually every item of data in a Python program is an object of a specific type or class.

 ### Python Syntax :

 1. **Python Identifiers** : In Python, an identifier is a name used to identify a **_variable, function, class, module, or any other object_**.
 Identifiers/variables are used to uniquely name entities in a program.